Wheelsaway Logo

 Steel (per metric ton) $620-$900 Frame, body panels

-At Wheelsaway, we make sure you get the best price for your car — whether it’s being sold for scrap or used parts.
-Our network of trusted buyers ensures a fair deal for every salvageable component.
+At Wheelsaway, we make sure you get the best price for your car – whether it’s being sold for scrap or used parts.
+Our network of trusted buyers ensures a fair deal for every car based on its exact condition.
 Don’t accept a low offer; let us help you find buyers who truly value your vehicle.
-Sell your car for spares or repairs with confidence today.

 How to Get the Most Value Out of Your Scrap Car?